- Take a look inside Business Class on the Japan Airlines Boeing 787-8 Dreamliner.

 I was able to reach an all-time highest 17.5 cents per point on this flight.

-For some comparison, if I had of booked the exact same JL771 flight (or the JL772 flight from Sydney up to Tokyo) in business class from my Qantas.com account then it would have cost 60,000 Qantas Points + approx $200 AUD points.
+For some comparison, if I had of booked the exact same JL771 flight (or the JL772 flight from Sydney up to Tokyo) in business class from my Qantas.com account then it would have cost 60,000 Qantas Points and approximately $200 in taxes.

-Instead, I used 40,000 American Advantage Miles + $129 in taxes!
+Instead, I used 40,000 American AAdvantage Miles (bought on sale) and paid $129 in taxes!
 It would have only been $50 in taxes if not for a website error.
-That's still incredibly good value considering the normal price for the ticket is AU$7,000.
+That's still incredibly good value considering the normal price for the ticket is $7,000.
 I couldn't book it fast enough!
 This meant I was able to get an amazing 17.5 cents per point on this flight.